 - Become more minimal.
 I’m talking about decluttering your entire life.
 And I mean everything from your calendar to possessions to people that you no longer need or don’t bring your joy.

 - Focus on your priorities.
-Take a look at your to-do-list or calendar.
+Take a look at your to-do list, scheduled meetings and calendar.
 While everything may appear to be a priority, the reality is that this isn’t the case.
 So, start focusing only on the things that are bringing you closer to your goals.

 - Stop and smile the roses.
 Excuse the cliche.
 But, what this means is slowing down and savoring what you’re doing at this exact moment.
 For example, let’s say you go for a walk after dinner with your family.
 You notice a stunning sunset.
 Just stop for a second and admire its beauty.